Like Recipes?

 dark chocolate dessert hummus

 Nutella has been gaining in popularity.
 Unfortunately, its first ingredient is sugar.
 It contains artificial flavor, too.
 Yuck!
 There are several knockoffs of it now available—some made with “real” ingredients and healthier fats.
-My favorite is Nocciolata; but it’s rather rich to be eaten regularly.
-So I decided there needs to be another option—and I didn’t want to wait around for a food company to manufacture it.
-Here’s my result.
-I based it on hummus!
+Another luxurious chocolate hazelnut spread is Nocciolata; but it’s rather rich to be eaten regularly–and it does contain dairy.
+So I decided there needs to be another option.
+Here’s my 100% plant-based and 100% delicious result.
+I based ithis dark chocolate dessert hummus on classic hummus–with several flavor twists, of course!

 Print